Tikquuss/meta_XLM/README.md

 config_file=../configs/lm_template.json
 python train.py --config_file $config_file
 ```
+Once the training is finished you will see a file named `train.log` in the `$dump_path/$exp_name/$exp_id` folder information about the training.
+You will find in this same folder your checkpoints and best model.
 When `"mlm_steps":"..."`, train.py automatically uses the languages to have `"mlm_steps":"de,en,fr,de-en,de-fe,en-fr"` (give a precise value to mlm_steps if you don't want to do all MLM and TLM, example : `"mlm_steps":"en,fr,en-fr"`).
 This also applies to `"clm_steps":"..."` which deviates `"clm_steps":"de,en,fr"` in this case.

 Note :